 Guided tour Private 4×4 / van ~$279 (full day) N/A Zero logistical stress Highest cost; fixed itinerary

 The Carris Metropolitana Line 1248 is the correct bus for this route, not the old Scotturb lines 440 or 441 that still appear in most travel guides online.
 Those buses no longer exist, and any guide still referencing them is dangerously out of date.
 Depart from Portela de Sintra (Estação) P5 Entrada Norte.
-Buses run approximately every 20 to 30 minutes, with a travel time of roughly 36 to 42 minutes to the main coastal stops at Avenida Luís Augusto Colares and Largo Padre António.
-Line 1253 also operates as a viable coastal circular alternative if you’re building a route that incorporates multiple beach stops along the way.
+Buses run every 30 minutes, with a travel time of approximately 28 to 31 minutes to the main coastal stops at Avenida Luís Augusto Colares and Largo Padre António.
+Line 1254 also operates as a viable coastal alternative if you’re building a route that incorporates multiple beach stops along the Portuguese coast.

 azenhas do mar the brutal truth ultimate guide 1

-Overcoming the coastal parking nightmare (if you’re driving)
+Overcoming the coastal parking problem (if you’re driving)

 Ride-shares and private tours: the time-poor traveler’s route